fletcher/MultiMarkdown-4/metadata.md

 formats --- e.g. `LaTeX Header Level`, `HTML Header Level`, and `ODF Header Level`.

-If you are doing something interesting with [Transclusion], you can also use a negative number here.
+If you are doing something interesting with [File Transclusion], you can also use a negative number here.
 Since metadata is not used when a file is "transcluded", this allows you to use a different level of headings when a file is processed on its own.